luaguides

 Overview

-SQLite is a self-contained, zero-configuration, embedded SQL database engine.
-In Lua, the two main options for working with SQLite are lsqlite3 (a direct binding to the C library) and luasql (a database-independent driver that supports multiple backends including SQLite).
+SQLite is a self-contained, zero-configuration, embedded SQL database engine that pairs well with Lua.
+For SQLite Lua development, the two main options are lsqlite3 (a direct binding to the C library) and luasql (a database-independent driver that supports multiple backends including SQLite).

 lsqlite3 is the more common choice.
 It gives you direct access to the SQLite C API while keeping a Lua-friendly interface. luasql is useful if you need to swap between different databases without changing your code.